Julie Palais: Encore career

-After her retirement from the National Science Foundation in 2016 she began a new career in the field of animal welfare.
-After completing a Post Graduate Certificate in 2017 from the University of Edinburgh (Royal Dick School of Veterinary Medicine) in International Animal Welfare, Ethics and Law (IAWEL) she did a Master of Science degree in Anthrozoology (Human-Animal Studies), at Canisius College in Buffalo, N.Y., graduating in the Spring of 2019.
-During her graduate degree in Anthrozoology she interned at the Animal Welfare Institute (AWI) in Washington, D.C. and she began looking at the data being collected by the FBI (since 2016) on animal cruelty in the U.S.

-After graduating she continued her work looking at the animal cruelty data in the National Incident-Based Reporting System (NIBRS) of the FBI.
+She continued her work looking at the animal cruelty data in the National Incident-Based Reporting System (NIBRS) of the FBI.
 The analyses included not only state to state differences in the numbers of incidents reported but also the demographics of offenders, and the other criminal offenses co-occurring along with the incidents of animal cruelty.
 In addition, she noted the location, time of day and monthly variations of incidents of animal cruelty.
 She published her findings in four magazine articles in 2020, including an article in Public Management (International City/County Management Association); an article in Animal Care & Control Today (National Animal Care & Control Association), an article in Sheriff & Deputy Magazine (National Sheriff's Association) and one in Police Chief Magazine (International Association of Chief's of Police).
 Palais continues to do scholarly research on publishing a paper in the journal Social Sciences on the trends in animal cruelty from law enforcement agencies and how that relates to the potential for other crimes.

 In August 2021, Palais (under her pen name Julu) published (Vajra Publications, Kathmandu, Nepal) the bilingual (English-Nepali) children’s book, “Sathi: The Street Dog from Kathmandu, Nepal”.